bergercookie/syncall/README.md

-TaskWarrior - Google Calendar synchronizer
+# TaskWarrior - Google Calendar synchronizer

 **Current module is still under heavy development.
 That means that the following instructions are merely project specifications and not ready-to-use features**

+## Motivation / Repo information

 Current repo is an attempt at synchronizing reminders across TaskWarrior and Google Calendar.
 The reason for the latter combination is that, while